 How to Make a Chain Link Pattern Brush

 Select Ellipse drawing Tool in Tool Bar.
 Click once on Artboard to bring up the Made to Measure dialog box.
 Input width 1.2 in, height .8 in.
 Can scale brush later.

 Add/Increase Stroke on ring to 8 pts.
 Empty out fill.

-Rounding Up.
-After determining basic measurement, in this case .9391, delete the 2nd ring.
+ROUND UP.
+After determining basic measurement, in this case .9391 – Delete the 2nd ring.
 Reselect first ring with Black Arrow, double click on Black Arrow to bring up Move Tool.
 Input Horizontal – your rounded up measurement, in this case .94.
 Input under Vertical – ZERO.
 Click on COPY.
 We want to make a copy and move it the exact Width of the Repeat.
 We want our Vertical to be 0 – directly in line with the original.

-Record Measurement.
+SAVE MEASUREMENT.
 Go to Layer Panel, and on the layer with the artwork, Double Click on Layer Name, this will allow you to edit it.
 Record the width moved between the two links – in my case .94.
-This is known as the Width of the Repeat and it will be used later when creating our overlapping Pattern Brush.
+This is known as the Width of the Repeat and it will be used later when creating our overlapping Pattern Brush – several times.

 CREATE INTERLOCKING LINK

 Now we need to create an interlocking Chain Link from ring.
 We will be using two instances of the repeat to create our brush.
 Both instances of the repeat – must be the same, must be an Exact Copy.
 This takes a little doing.
 It requires we cut out an area on the 1st ring where it overlaps with the second, delete 2nd, copy & move first – to ensure we are working on exact duplicates.
 Then we cut out an area on the 2nd ring where overlaps the first.
 Delete first and copy 2nd.
 We can cut out an area fairly simply with the Knife Tool.